Assessing MDR in Alberta

 Public Health Ontario Click to view filesOnline MDR training

 Every medical clinic needs an infection prevention and control lead, and if medical device reprocessing takes place, clinic staff need MDR education and training.
-We recommend either of the two courses below.
+We recommend the courses below.
 These courses are not run by CPSA.

 Reprocessing in community health care settings